|

 half-laughing half-smiling, Van turned to make love to her heatedly.
 And she,

-too, seemed active and answered passionately¾ like an idle person of a sort,
+too, seemed active and answered passionately¾ like an idle person of

-party or to a sexy show.
+to a party or to a sexy show.
+Until

 now, however, obligations, relations, explanation, love, vow, care, sharing ¾deceitful

-or honest, affected or skilfully concealed¾all still touched him with emotion, and he was grateful to
+or honest, affected or skilfully concealed¾all still touched him with emotion, and he was

-facing checkmate which rendered him speechless, forced him to swear
+him facing checkmate which rendered him speechless, forced him to swear

 shameless-faced and tell her the whole sorry saga of his guilty past.
+Their

 practice of living a happy-coupled life was thus the regulate endeavours, the